huggingface/blog/llama31-on-vertex-ai.md

 aiplatform.init(project=os.getenv("PROJECT_ID"), location=os.getenv("LOCATION"))
 ```

-Finally, as the Meta Llama 3.1 models are gated under the [`meta-llama` organization in the Hugging Face Hub](https://hf.co/meta-llama), you will need to request access to it and wait for approval which shouldn't take longer than 24 hours.
+Finally, as the Meta Llama 3.1 models are gated under the [`meta-llama` organization in the Hugging Face Hub](https://hf.co/meta-llama), you will need to request access to it and wait for approval, which shouldn't take longer than 24 hours.
 Then, you need to install the `huggingface_hub` Python SDK to use the `huggingface-cli` to log in into the Hugging Face Hub to download those models.

 ```bash
 pip install --upgrade --quiet huggingface_hub